medcomdk/MedCom-FHIR-Communication/docs/assets/documents/050_Governance-for-MedCom-FHIR-Messages.md

 ### 5.6 Narrative Texts

-A Narrative Text is a human-readable narrative that contains a summary of the resource and can be used to represent the content of the resource to a human.
-The narrative **SHALL** encode all the structured data pointed out by the ∑-symbol and it is required to contain sufficient detail to make it "clinically safe" for a human to just read the narrative.
+The narrative text **SHALL** encode all the structured data pointed out by the ∑-symbol and it **SHALL** contain sufficient detail to make it "clinically safe" for a human to just read the narrative.
 Contained resources do not have narrative, but their content **SHALL** be represented in the ressource container.

 Narratives contains two sub elements, status and div.